Strictly star Amber Davies hits out at viewers for harsh backlash

 Strictly star Amber Davies hits out at viewers for refusing to ‘warm’ to her

-‘I’ve worked just as hard as the other finalists,’ Davies said ahead of 2025 final
+‘I’ve worked just as hard as the other finalists,’ Davies says ahead of 2025 final

 Amber Davies has hit out at Strictly Come Dancing viewers who have complained about her presence on the series.